HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

 *agent-based model* consisting of a network of agents, and it can be used to compute the estimated accuracy of a given community.
 The networks are generated with homophilic and preferential attachment.

+### Jupyter notebook: `NotebookWalkthrough.ipynb`
+The jupyter notebook walks you through the stages of the agent-based model `Community` using some network visualizations.
+To minimalize the amount of code in the notebook, some scripts are stored in `notebook.py`, which is ran in one of the initial notebook cells.

 ### Simulations: `Simulation.run()`
 The central class `Simulation` and method `Simulation.run()` is defined in